Skip to main content

 Example:

 You can use any Vali from the Components Module either as an input or output, but not simultaneously as both.
-The visual representation of the inputs and outputs makes your code easily readable and understandable by anyone on your team.

 3. Calculation/Octave code